mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 #### Pleroma.Web.MediaProxy.Invalidation.Script

+!!! warning
+    Invalidation script options cannot be set in the database due to the ability to set the command options to arbitrary paths.
+The following options **MUST** be set in your `.exs` file instead.

 This strategy allow perform external shell script to purge cache.
 Urls of attachments are passed to the script as arguments.